-The large number of mineral springs of South Tyrol are considered to have a healing impact on body and soul - an overview.
+The large number of mineral springs of South Tyrol are considered to have a healing impact on body and soul - an overview

-The healing spring of Bagni di Brennero was first mentioned in 1400, the local ruler Sigismund der Münzreiche and his spouse Eleonore von Schottland sojourned in this place in 1460.
+The healing spring of Bagni di Brennero near the Brennero Pass was first mentioned in 1400, the local ruler Sigismund, Archduke of Austria, and his spouse Eleonore from Scotia sojourned in this place in 1460.
 Also illustrious guests such as Henrik Ibsen, Richard Strauss, Franz Lehar and Leo Fall stayed here.
 In the surroundings of Bressanone, there are the Plose spring, as well as the "Elvner Badl", to which curativeness with upset stomach is attached.

-Bad Ratzes in Castelrotto originally comprised four springs that used to be combined according to the deficits: cold sulphurous water, warm sulphurous water, cold and warm chalybeate water, as well as the peculiarities of the spruce needle baths, practised until 1962.
+Bagni di Razzes in Castelrotto originally comprised four springs that used to be combined according to the deficits: cold sulphurous water, warm sulphurous water, cold and warm chalybeate water, as well as the peculiarities of the spruce needle baths, practised until 1962.

-In South Tyrol, there are also mineral springs that protect against vermins and pests, that is to say in Stelvio at the healing springs of Sant’Ulrico parish church.
+In South Tyrol, there are also mineral springs that protect against vermins and pests, that is to say in Stelvio at the healing springs of St. Ulrich Parish Church.
 A healing spring against high temperature is located at the Medarus Church in Tarces.
 Widely known is the Three Fountains Sanctuary in Trafoi, considered to be effective against storm damages, eye complaints and gynaecological disorders.
 Relief is only achieved if you drink from all three springs.